Iğdır: Iğdır Genocide Memorial and Museum

-The "Iğdır Soykırım Anıt-Müzesi", or Iğdır Genocide Memorial and Museum, is a memorial-museum complex which promotes Armenian genocide denial.
+The Iğdır Genocide Memorial and Museum, is a memorial-museum complex which promotes Armenian-genocide denial.
 Construction on the memorial began in August 1997, and was opened to the public on October 5, 1999 by the Turkish Minister of State Ramazan Mirzaoğlu.

-The stated aim of the memorial is to "commemorate massacres and persecution committed by Armenians in Iğdır Province" during World War I and the Turkish–Armenian War.
-The memorial was built to further Armenian genocide denial and the disproven narrative that, during World War I, it was Armenians who killed Turks rather than vice versa.
+The memorial was built to commemorate the alleged massacres and persecution by Armenians of Muslims during World War I and the Turkish–Armenian War.
+Most scholars see it as a case of Armenian Genocide inversion, seeking to promote an alternate narrative that blames the genocide on the Armenians themselves.

-Culture
+Cuisine

-Iğdır's culture is part of the larger culture of Turkey.
-The rising agricultural production and the opening of a border gate with Nakhchivan in 1992 have enabled the town to be livelier and wealthier than its neighbours in the generally impoverished eastern Turkey.
+Increasing agricultural production and the opening of a border gate with Nakhchivan in 1992 have enabled the town to be livelier and wealthier than its neighbours in the generally impoverished eastern Turkey.
 There are many cafes and restaurants.
 The best-known dish is a meat stew called bozbaş.

-Media

-Iğdır has 12 local daily and weekly newspapers.
-The most prominent of these is Yeşil Iğdır which has been published since 1 September 1955.

 Economy

 The main economic activities in Iğdır are the commerce of agricultural and animal products.

 The city of Iğdır is located between Kars and Ağrı.
 Despite the fact that it has three strategically important neighbours, the border gate to Armenia is closed and there is no direct access to Iran, therefore this situation diminishes economic possibilities.

 About 70% percent of Mount Ararat's area lies within Iğdır's borders, however the investments for developing tourism in Mt.
 Ararat is paid to Ağrı Municipality.